-- 1. Interior Lot.
-A lot other than a corner or through lot, bounded by two interior side lot lines. - 2.
-Corner Lot.
+1. Interior Lot.
+A lot other than a corner or through lot, bounded by two interior side lot lines.

+- 2. Corner Lot.
 A lot situated at the junction of, and abutting on, two or more intersecting streets. - 3.
 Through Lot.
 A lot which fronts upon two parallel streets, or which fronts upon two streets which do not intersect at the boundaries of the lot.
 A through lot is also called a double frontage lot or reverse frontage lot. - 4.
 Corner Through Lot.
 A lot which fronts upon three streets of which two streets do not intersect at the boundaries of the lot. - 5.
 Flag Lot.
 A lot which meets minimum lot width requirements, but which contains a main building site area (the "flag") separated from the frontage by an access strip (the "pole").
 Any lot which narrows to a dimension of less than 50% of the lot width at any point between a street and the front building line shall be considered a flag lot.
+The creation of new flag lots is prohibited (Section 16.1.C).